 - significant, rare and/or time-sensitive opportunities (occupational, educational or other).

-If an overnight leave is required, an Overnight Leave Form found in the Optional Section of the Parent/Guardian Checklist (linked in an onboarding email) should be submitted at least 24 hours prior to departing campus.
+If an overnight leave is required, an Overnight Leave Form found in the Optional Section of the Parent/Guardian Checklist (linked in your Parent/Guardian Portal beginning mid-June) should be submitted at least 24 hours prior to departing campus.

 Class Attendance